cronitorio/cronitor-ruby/README.md

 ### Pinging a monitor when you have a Cronitor code

-You may already have the code for a monitor, in which case, the expense of `Cronitor.new` may seem unnecessary (since it makes an HTTP request to check if a monitor exists, and you already know it does).
+You may already have the code for a monitor, in which case, the expense of `Cronitor.create` may seem unnecessary (since it makes an HTTP request to check if a monitor exists, and you already know it does).

+Cronitor does not require a token for pinging a monitor unless you have enabled Ping API authentication in your account settings.
+At the moment, this gem does not support Ping API auth.

 In that case: